tanberry/learnings/gitmagic.md

 After fetching the remote PR into your local repo, it will appear in the list of branches when you run `git branch`.

-Be sure to navigate to that branch before you begin your work, using `git checkout $BRANCHNAME`.
+Be sure to navigate to that branch before you begin your work, using `git switch $BRANCHNAME`.

 ### Step 2.
 Push to Existing PR